slap-br/Meet/README.md

 - Real-Time Communication;
 - Deployment;

 The Meet app is an example of how serverless functions can be used to build scalable, efficient, and cost-effective web applications.
-By leveraging the power of AWS Lambda, API Gateway, Cognito, SNS, and SQS, the app is able to provide a high-quality video conferencing experience for users while minimizing infrastructure costs and complexity.

 # User Stories